-You should have learned enough information about the injury from question IJHOW to make the appropriate entry in item CAUS.
+You should have learned enough information about the injury from question IJHOW to make the appropriate entry in item CAUSNEW.

 From this item you will ask one of six different sets of questions about the injury.
-There is a different set of questions for each entry in CAUS.
-The purpose of these questions is to verify details of the circumstances surrounding the injury.
+There are followup questions for each of the causes in CAUSNEW.
+Some entries have the same follow questions as another entry, and some are specifically taylored to that type of.
+The purpose of these questions is to verify details of the circumstances surrounding the injury/poisoning.
 Each of these sets of questions shares core questions regarding when and where the injury occurred and what resulted from the injury.
 These common questions are shown below: